Bill Carrigan: Return to the Red Sox

 In the years after Carrigan's unexpected departure from the Red Sox, he was often the subject of rumors about a return to baseball.
 In the article announcing the sale of his theater shares, the Washington Times even speculated that he might be preparing to buy the Red Sox from Frazee.
 Carrigan did return to the Red Sox, but it was as a manager and not until 1927.
 He was unable to duplicate his previous success, as Boston finished in last place for three straight seasons.

 By early December 1929, Carrigan said he was uncertain whether he would accept President Bob Quinn's offer to return as Red Sox manager.
 Despite the team's struggles, James O'Leary of The Boston Globe wrote that "Pres Quinn and every baseball fan in New England and throughout the entire American League circuit would like to see the veteran back on the job next season."
 Carrigan resigned on December 20.

 Managerial record

 Later life

-In 1953, Carrigan was named president of People's Savings Bank in Lewiston.
+In 1933 and 1934, Carrigan was the head baseball coach at Bates College.
+In 1953, he was named president of People's Savings Bank in Lewiston.
 In 1958, Carrigan's wife died.
 Carrigan died at Central Maine General Hospital in Lewiston at the age of 85.
 He was posthumously elected to the Boston Red Sox Hall of Fame in 2004.